MuiseDestiny/zotero-style/README.md

 ### Progress

-> It can visually represent the annotation of each page of the PDF corresponding to a item.
+> It can visually represent the annotation word count of each page of the PDF corresponding to a item.

 ### #Tags